lordoran/port-scanner/README.md

 Please note that this is not an exhaustive list, and there are several other port scanning tools available.

 ## 6.Ability to identify services associated with open ports
+### Port scanners with extended ability to identify associated services:
+~~These port scanners are known for their ability to recognize and identify specific services running on open ports, allowing for vulnerability detection and security testing.
+Nmap
+Zenmap (graphical interface for Nmap)
+Nessus
+Metasploit
+OpenVAS
+GFI LanGuard
+QualysGuard
+Acunetix Vulnerability Scanner
+Rapid7 Nexpose
+Lynis
+Nikto
+Retina Network Security Scanner

+### Port scanners with basic ability to identify associated services:
+~~These port scanners can provide information about open ports but are not specialized in identifying specific services associated with those ports.
+They can be useful for general port scanning and availability detection purposes.
+Masscan
+Unicornscan
+hping
+SuperScan
+Angry IP Scanner
+Advanced Port Scanner
+SoftPerfect Network Scanner
+X-Scan
+NetScanTools Pro
+SolarWinds Port Scanner
+ZMap
+OpenPortScanner
+AngryPortScanner
+Superscan by Foundstone
+Colasoft Capsa
+PortQry
+Netcat

 ## 7.Result filtering options: Display only open ports, closed ports, or both